Use just to manage project specific commands

 Introduction #

-In this tutorial we will learn how to use just
+In this tutorial we will learn how to use just by example to

-, but it is written in Rust, and it works
+manage project specific commands. just is like make, but it is written in Rust, and it works

-with cargo
+with cargo.

 Before we get started, please take a look at the

-project README.
+just project README.

-that looks like this, and it has a single recipe called
+Let’s say you have a justfile that looks like this, and it has a single recipe called

 list: